-The most common type of fixed-rate mortgage is the 30-year fixed, which amortizes over thirty years, with the majority of early payments going toward interest, and the bulk of later payments going toward principal.
+The most common type of fixed-rate mortgage is the 30-year fixed, which amortizes over thirty years.

-Many banks and mortgage lenders also offer 10, 20, 40, and 50-year fixed loans as well, though they are far less popular and widespread.
+Many banks and mortgage lenders also offer 10-, 20-, 25-year loan terms.
+Some even offer 40-year loans and 50-year loans as well, though they are far less popular and widespread.

 You may also be able to choose your own term, via programs like Quicken’s Yourgage, and through similar programs offered by other lenders.